ghga-de/milestones-docs/61-matamata-turtle/technical_specification.md

 ### Event Ordering:
 Dead letter queues inherently present a potential threat to system-wide event ordering.
 However, ordering events by keys, the idempotent design of our services, and having separate DLQ topics for each service should prevent most problems.
+Additionally, only one partition should be configured per DLQ topic as there will be only one consumer for each DLQ topic.

 ### Event identification:
 Right now, events can be identified through a combination of correlation ID + event